s1purella/Rentease_project1/ReadMe2.md

+# Monitoring GitHub Actions with Prometheus and Grafana

 This serves as project2 a continuation of project1 whis is the base project, it demonstrates how to monitor GitHub Actions workflows using